openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 The `install.sh` script will by default spin up a new instance of GITEA to play with and run the Gitea E2E tests.

-You will need to create a Smee URL generated from <https://smee.io/new>
+You will need to create a Hook URL generated from <https://hook.pipelinesascode.com/new>
 into the environment variable `TEST_GITEA_SMEEURL`.

 The defaults are :